Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

   fi

-can process the event further.
+can process the woke event further.

-When changes to the CPUs in the system occur, the sysfs file /sys/devices/system/cpu/crash_hotplug contains '1' if the kernel updates the kdump capture kernel list of CPUs itself (via elfcorehdr and other relevant kexec segment), or '0' if userspace must update the kdump capture kernel list of CPUs.
+When changes to the woke CPUs in the woke system occur, the woke sysfs file /sys/devices/system/cpu/crash_hotplug contains '1' if the woke kernel updates the woke kdump capture kernel list of CPUs itself (via elfcorehdr and other relevant kexec segment), or '0' if userspace must update the woke kdump capture kernel list of CPUs.

-The availability depends on the CONFIG_HOTPLUG_CPU kernel configuration option.
+The availability depends on the woke CONFIG_HOTPLUG_CPU kernel configuration option.

-To skip userspace processing of CPU hot un/plug events for kdump (i.e. the unload-then-reload to obtain a current list of CPUs), this sysfs file can be used in a udev rule as follows:
+To skip userspace processing of CPU hot un/plug events for kdump (i.e. the woke unload-then-reload to obtain a current list of CPUs), this sysfs file can be used in a udev rule as follows:

  SUBSYSTEM=="cpu", ATTRS{crash_hotplug}=="1", GOTO="kdump_reload_end"

-For a CPU hot un/plug event, if the architecture supports kernel updates of the elfcorehdr (which contains the list of CPUs) and other relevant kexec segments, then the rule skips the unload-then-reload of the kdump capture kernel.
+For a CPU hot un/plug event, if the woke architecture supports kernel updates of the woke elfcorehdr (which contains the woke list of CPUs) and other relevant kexec segments, then the woke rule skips the woke unload-then-reload of the woke kdump capture kernel.

 Kernel Inline Documentations Reference